What’s happening to hawk-i in 2018/2019?

 - Income guidelines will be changing, which means families with higher income may qualify!

-- An easier application process - hawk-i will be part of the Health Insurance Marketplace, meaning an easier application and automatic income verification.
-Effective 12/1/13 applications for hawk-i should be completed on HealthCare.gov.
+- An easier application process - Applications for hawk-i should be completed on HealthCare.gov. click here

-- Children on hawk-i will be covered by either Wellmark or UnitedHealthcare, and you still get to choose which plan your child is on.
+- Children on hawk-i will be covered by either Amerigroup or UnitedHealthcare.

-- Families already on hawk-i will not have any changes until their renewal time, and they will still qualify for either hawk-i or Medicaid at that time.
+- Families already on hawk-i will not have any changes and they will still qualify for either hawk-i or Medicaid at that time.

 Families are now able to apply for a dental only plan through hawk-i.
 So if your child has medical insurance but no dental insurance this is an option for you.
 In Washington and Henry County, the hawk-i dental plan is administered through Delta Dental.

-For more information about hawk-i, please visit www.hawk-i.org.
+For more information about hawk-i, please visit hawk-i.org.
 This website also has downloadable material for you to look through or print for distribution.
-You may also call Washington County Public Health & Home Care at 319-653-7758 or 800-655-7758 or email the hawk-i coordinator, Jen Weidman, at firstname.lastname@example.org about any questions you have concerning the program or the application.
+You may also call Washington County Public Health & Home Care at 319-653-7758 or 800-655-7758 EXT 104 or email Jen Weidman, at firstname.lastname@example.org about any questions you have concerning the program or the application process.